Kent1mrqs/WiFEncryptionSimulation/README.md

 ## Documentation
 - [Network Authentication](Network/Authentification.md): Detailed information on the authentication process.
 - [Cryptography and WEP](Cryptography/README.md): Insights into the cryptographic protocols used, including RC4 encryption.
-- [Simulation Steps](Simulation.md): Technical details of the simulation workflow.

 ## Screenshots